LabShengLi/nanome/README.md

 ```
 Please note that above two commands are integrated in our **CI/CD test cases**.
 Our Github will automatically test and report results on every commit and PRs (https://github.com/TheJacksonLaboratory/nanome/actions).
 Please refer to [Usage](https://github.com/TheJacksonLaboratory/nanome/blob/master/docs/Usage.md) for how to use NANOME pipeline.
 For running on CloudOS platform (e.g., google cloud), please check [Usage on CloudOS](https://github.com/TheJacksonLaboratory/nanome/blob/master/docs/Usage.md#4-running-pipeline-on-cloud-computing-platform).

-If you prefer using our evaluation packages, please check [evaluation script usage](https://github.com/TheJacksonLaboratory/nanome/blob/master/docs/Eval.md) for more detail.
+We firstly proposed the **standardized whole genome-wide evaluation packages**, check [standardized evaluation tool usage](https://github.com/TheJacksonLaboratory/nanome/blob/master/docs/Eval.md) for more detail.
+We do not suggest evaluating on a portion of CpGs for performance comparisons.

 ## Pipeline reports for NANOME
 ### Benchmarking reports on our HPC using [Nextflow](https://www.nextflow.io/)